eneshamzaj328/Cartier-Free-Html-Simple-Template/README.md

 ---------------------------------

-My first project which is built with grid comlpet through sass and I will fix this project if needed.
+My first project which is built with grid complet through sass and I will fix this project if needed.